FAQs and contact details

 When will the roads be closed?

-There will be fixed road closures in place in the finish location area and rolling road closures along the rest of the race route.
-Details of Guildford town centre road closures will be published once finalised in July.
+There will be fixed road closures in place in Guildford town centre for the finish and on the hill climbs, details and maps of these can be found on the road closure page.
+There will be rolling road closures along the rest of the race route.

 The rolling road closure system is enforced by the police and the National Escort Group – 62 motorbikes in all – who initiate and maintain the road closures as the race approaches.
 These motorbikes close the roads in front of the race, allowing it to pass through without interference from non-race traffic.
 Once the cyclists have all left an area, the roads will open again.
 In practice roads may be closed from ten minutes to twenty minutes, depending upon the terrain, weather and race location.
 Closed roads will not open until the final vehicle in the convoy (known as the `broom wagon´) has passed.